m4xed0ut/pass-gen/README.md

 # pass-gen
-A console-based password generator that stores data in an encrypted file.
+A console-based password generator and manager that stores data in an encrypted file.